Peak programme meter

 In professional use, which requires consistent level measurements across an industry, audio level meters often comply with a formal standard.
 This ensures that all compliant meters indicate the same level for a given audio signal.
 The principal standard for PPMs is IEC 60268-10.
 It describes two different quasi-PPM designs that have roots in meters originally developed in the 1930s for the AM radio broadcasting networks of Germany (Type I) and the United Kingdom (Type II).
 The term Peak Programme Meter usually refers to these IEC-specified types and similar designs.
 Though originally designed for monitoring analogue audio signals, these PPMs are now also used with digital audio.

 PPMs do not provide effective loudness monitoring.
-Newer types of meter do, and there is now a push within the broadcasting industry to move away from the traditional level meters in this article to two new types: loudness meters based on EBU Tech.
+Newer types of meters do, and there is now a push within the broadcasting industry to move away from the traditional level meters described in this article to two new types: loudness meters based on EBU Tech.
 3341 and oversampling true PPMs.
 The former would be used to standardise broadcast loudness to −23 LUFS and the latter to prevent digital clipping.